aidenzhang-12/computer-vision-food-recognition-and-nutritional-analysis-system/README.md

 These trends highlight the urgent need for better public awareness about food quality, daily calorie intake, and nutrition.
 Many people consume foods without fully understanding their nutrient composition, making it harder to make healthier choices in everyday life.

 This project aims to address part of that gap by providing a real-time food identifier + nutrition insight tool.
-By recognizing common food items (e.g. eggs, chocolate, bread, pizza, oranges) and showing their calories and macronutrients per 100g, this system could be a starting point, with more foods and drinks being expanded into the data set.
+By recognizing common food items (e.g. eggs, chocolate, bread, pizza, apples) and showing their calories and macronutrients per 100g, this system could be a starting point, with more foods and drinks being expanded into the data set.
 This system could also help users
 - Become more aware of what they are eating
 - Quickly judge if the food is relatively healthy
 - Use the data to guide better diet decisions